vppatil/algaeClassifyV2/README.md

 you can also install the package through R with:

 ```
-#the following packages are used to install packages from a code.usgs.gov
+#the following will install the package from the code.usgs.gov
-#repostiory:
+#repository:
 require(devtools)
 install_git("https://code.usgs.gov/asc/algaeClassify",ref="main")
 #update packages if necessary, or choose 'none'